 Generally, the following steps are required to complete these tasks properly for a Limited Company in Ireland:

-- Checking of the Constitution / Memorandum and Articles of Association for the company
+- Checking of the Constitution / Memorandum and Articles of Association of the company

 - Preparation of a Stock Transfer form instrument (if transfer)

-- Preparation of Revenue form SD4 (if applicable)
+- Preparation of Stamp Duty Revenue form SD4 (if applicable)

 - Directors Board Minutes